 This is going to sound like I work for LinkedIn.
 I don’t, nor am I uncritical of it, but I think it’s an awesome tool for branding, visibility and networking.
-Furthermore, you can use it for free, and unlike Twitter or Facebook you don’t necessarily have to spend a lot of time on it to get some impressive benefits.
+It’s free advertising!
+And unlike Twitter or Facebook you don’t necessarily have to spend a lot of time on it to get some impressive benefits.

 What Is It?